BramObbels/QuickFix/README.md

 # QuickFix
-Collection of basic components and systems for rapid game or gui development.
+Collection of basic components and systems for rapid game or gui development using python.